asaraog/jump-start-mnist-iforest/README.md

 Our use of MNIST is distinct from previous uses.
 We are working with the images only, demonstrating unsupervised outlier/anomaly detection with isolation forests.

 **getMNIST.go** uses the [GoMNIST](https://github.com/petar/GoMNIST) Go package to gather the necessary study data.
-This program also prepares comman-delimited text files for use in the R and Python isolation forest programs.
+This program also prepares comma-delimited text files for use in the R and Python isolation forest programs.

 **runIForest.R** uses the R package [Solitude](https://cran.r-project.org/web/packages/solitude/solitude.pdf) to identify outliers/anomalies across the full set of 60 thousand images.